Best Quiet Cymbals in 2019 (Quieter Than Regular Cymbals)

 Quiet cymbals are uniquely designed with special metal alloys to make them produce quieter sound than normal cymbals.
 If you will be practicing at home or in a noise sensitive environment, there is the need to use quiet cymbals to make sure you won’t cause unwanted disturbances to your neighbors or people living in adjacent rooms.
 Low volume cymbals also protect your ears from damage.
 Brands known for manufacturing silent cymbals include, WHD, Kasza, Sabian, and Zildjian.

 The answer to this question is subject to debate.
 But as a drummer, here’s what I have to say.
 Buying packs is a great way to get you started as a beginner.
 Cymbals packs are the best option when taking budget into consideration.
 Some will last you through into your career but in the end you will end up buying one by one in order to get the specific sound you are looking for.
+(Also check out my guide on quiet drum sets)

 To create a cymbal that produces sound that is up to 80% quieter than normal cymbals.
 To create a cymbal that produces quieter than regular cymbals, the manufacturer has used a metal alloy with matte finish perforated with uniquely placed homes to give them a low tone.
 The volume is drastically reduced to manageable levels.